OasisDigital/angular-enterprise-example/README.md

 General fragility.

 A -> B, B -> C, A must declare a dependency on C for it to work.
 This is because B gets compiled in A's context.
+Ideally this would be eliminated - but in the meantime it could be automated.

 Not a standard use case for CLI and other Angular tooling, so error messages are often unhelpful.